mpa139/allanlab/_pages/newmsm.md

 permalink: /newMSM/
 ---

-# newMSM - the new, reworked version of Multimodal Surface Matching software
+# newMSM - the new version of Multimodal Surface Matching software

+The new (BETA) version of MSM is now available.

+## Major updates

+Most of the code from the original version has been replaced or revised, but some were reused.
+Most of the updates affect performance:
+ - complete rework of the mesh resampling functionality with an octree based nearest triangle search algorithm (inspired by the wb_command of Connectome Workbench)
+ - parallelisation of mesh resampling
+ - application of octree search during registration
+ - parallelisation of cost calculation during registration

+Please note, the current version is 0.4.3-BETA.
+All feedbacks are much appreciated.

 ## Download and install
 NewMSM is available to download from FSL or Github.
 Please follow the steps described below.
 (Note: tested on Ubuntu Linux and MacOS.)